How much sugar is too much?

 As modern grocery shoppers, we try to be engaged and knowledgeable about nutrition.
 From salt to sugar, the movement is on to regain control of what we put on the table.
 But there’s a lot of confusing information to wade through.
 Studies show that 80% of shoppers come across conflicting nutritional data and 59% doubt the choices they’re making for their families.
 What consumers aren’t confused about, though, is the need for a healthy change.

-American adults consume an average of 77 grams of sugar per day, more than 3 times the recommended amount for women.
-This adds up to around 60 pounds of added sugar annually – that’s six, 10-pound bowling balls, folks!
-The numbers are even worse for children.
-American kids consume 81 grams per day, equaling over 65 pounds of added sugar per year.
-Think of it this way – children are ingesting over 30 gallons of added sugars from beverages alone.
-That’s enough to fill a bathtub!
+American adults consume an average of 17 teaspoons of added sugar every day, more than 2-3 times the recommended amount for men and women respectively.
+This adds up to around 60 pounds of added sugar consumed annually – that’s six, 10-pound bowling balls, folks!
+The numbers are even worse for children and young adults aged 2 –19 years who consume 16 teaspoons of added sugar per day.
+American kids consume 66 grams per day, equaling over 53 pounds of added sugar per year.
 Where’s all this added sugar coming from?

 - coffee/tea – 7%